themishmash/hiking-terminal-app/software_developmentplan.md

 - how errors will be handled by the application and displayed to the user

 ### How the user will find out how to interact with / use each feature
 Users will be presented with the menu after they initiate the Ruby run file.
-They then need to follow the instructions
+They then need to follow the options they are presented with.
+Please see below:

 ### How the user will interact with / use each feature
 Users have two main ways to interact with the features of this app.
 The first way is to select the menu option to search for a hike.
 They are then presented with sub-features where they can search for hikes by scrolling a list of hikes that are sorted by names, distance, distance from Melbourne, place names and hikes that are wheelchair friendly or dog friendly.

 ### How errors will be handled by the application and displayed to the user
-Currently, errors
+Currently, errors will be handled in the following way:
+* Where